mwatts15/movement_validation/documentation/Processing Pipeline.md

 **STEP 2**: Machine vision processing to obtain measurements

-**STEP 3**: Normalize measurements to frames of 49 data points for each measurement type
+**STEP 3**: Normalize measurements from frames to 49 data points per frame for each measurement type

 **STEP 4**: Stitch the "blocks" into one .mat file.